 Information on Coronavirus (COVID-19)

-EHP is tracking the coronavirus (COVID-19) situation closely.
-We want to make sure you have up-to-date information, know what to expect, and know how to care for your own and your family’s health.
+Johns Hopkins EHP is tracking the coronavirus (COVID-19) situation closely.
+We want to make sure you have up-to-date information about vaccines, testing, and your health plan benefits.

 - Telemedicine is covered; originating site can be patient’s home.
 Services for diagnosis, consultation and treatment provided through telemedicine must meet all requirements of face-to-face visits between a licensed health care provider and patient consistent with the provider’s scope of practice.

 - Additional covered telemedicine services includes preventative visits, additional behavioral health, and PT/OT/ST codes.

 - There is no restriction on place of service (POS) of rendered services.

 - Same authorization requirements apply for telemedicine as for face-to-face visits

 - Telemedicine provided by out-of-network providers is covered and payable under member’s out-of-network benefits, if applicable.

 - Telephonic consultation is covered.

 - Testing for COVID-19 is covered with an in-network or out-of-network provider.